ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 From beginning to end, building a web application covers a lot of different concepts and is a great way to introduce yourself to the features of {{site.data.keyword.cos_full}}.
 This tutorial will show you how to build a simple image gallery on the {{site.data.keyword.cloud}} Platform, and how to bring together many different concepts and practices.
-This application uses {{site.data.keyword.cos_full_notm}} as the back-end storage for a Node.js application that allows a user to upload and view JPEG image files.
+Your application will use {{site.data.keyword.cos_full_notm}} as the back-end server for a Node.js application that allows a user to upload and view JPEG image files.

 ## Before you begin
 {: #wa-prereqs}